EdLeckert/ha-tmobilehome/README.md

 | `Set 5.0GHz Wi-Fi Transmission Power` | Set 5.0GHz Wi-Fi transmission power level on T-Mobile Home Internet Gateway
 | `Enable/disable 2.4GHz Wi-Fi`         | Enable/disable 2.4GHz Wi-Fi on T-Mobile Home Internet Gateway
 | `Enable/disable 5.0GHz Wi-Fi`         | Enable/disable 5.0GHz Wi-Fi on T-Mobile Home Internet Gateway
+| `Get Client List`                     | Returns a list of all clients known to the T-Mobile Home Internet Gateway
+| `Set Client Hostname`                 | Sets the hostname for a client locally in the integration
+| `Clear Client Hostname`               | Clears a previously set hostname for a client
+| `List Client Hostnames`               | Lists all manually set hostnames.

+`Get Client List` can be used to return the entire list of wired and wireless clients in a single list for easy display (the gateway splits clients into 2.4GHz, 5.0GHz, and Wired groups).

+Often the gateway will be unable to obtain a useful hostname from a client. `Set Client Hostname` can be used to manually save preferred hostnames to make viewing the client list more useful. `Get Client List` will automatically substitute the alternate hostname.

+Note that these hostnames are only stored in the integration, and will not be passed back to the gateway or client device.

+`List Client Hostnames` can be used to show which clients have had an alternate hostname provided.

+`Clear Client Hostname` can be used to remove one or all alternate hostnames.

 ## Examples